Big Baller Brand: Sportswear

 In May 2017, Big Baller Brand announced a November 2017 release of its first signature shoe, the ZO2 for Lonzo Ball.
 The base price of $495 garnered significant media attention.
 LaVar Ball responded on Twitter to critiques of the shoes' price: "If you can't afford the ZO2'S, you're NOT a BIG BALLER", for which he received further media criticism.
 In an interview with Colin Cowherd in May 2017, Ball said that if the big shoe companies like Nike, Adidas, or Under Armour want to make a deal with his Big Baller Brand, the asking price is $3 billion.
 He also said that Baller has sold between 400 and 520 ZO2 shoes.
 In another interview, Ball described the shoes as "stitching and glue", stating that they were "not that big of a deal".

 On August 31, 2017, it announced the release of a signature shoe for LaMelo Ball, called the Melo Ball 1 (MB1), which was scheduled to be available in late 2017.
 According to Big Baller Brand, the shoe will be exceptionally light upon a request by Ball himself.
 The MB1 is currently priced at $395.

 On December 4, 2017, Big Baller Brand revealed plans to create a signature shoe, known as the Gelo 3, for LiAngelo Ball after he left UCLA, following a shoplifting incident in China.
 Similar to the MB1, the Gelo 3 is also set at around $395.
 However, his shoes would later be renamed to the G3 Lux during his playing time in Lithuania.

 The company's founder, LaVar Ball, also announced he would have signature shoes of not just his own, but a brand for his wife as well.
 LaVar's shoes are considered to be named "LaVariccis", while Tina Ball's signature shoes would be named "The Comeback", which was inspired by her recovery from a stroke she had in 2017.

 On October 17, 2018, Big Baller Brand released a cheaper version of Lonzo's shoe, the ZO2.19, priced at $200.

 Other products

 After LiAngelo and LaMelo Ball signed their first professional contracts with Vytautas Prienai–Birštonas of the Lithuanian Basketball League (LKL), Big Baller Brand saw an increased presence in Lithuania in 2018.
 On February 9, 2018, Big Baller Brand announced its partnership with the Lithuanian bottled water company Birštonas Mineral Water, a sponsor of Vytautas.
 LaVar Ball stated that Big Baller Brand would import water from Lithuania to the United States with a price similar to Perrier and S.Pellegrino products.
+In May 2024, the brand partnered with Global Tire Distributors to release Big Baller Brand Wheels, premium aftermarket wheels for passenger cars and trucks, for sale on Discounted Wheel Warehouse.